LayoutBuilder optimization

 Summary

-This guide explains how to migrate Flutter applications after the LayoutBuilder optimization.
+#This guide explains how to migrate Flutter applications after the LayoutBuilder optimization.

 Context

-LayoutBuilder and SliverLayoutBuilder call the builder function more often than necessary to fulfill their primary goal of allowing apps to adapt their widget structure to parent layout constraints.
+#LayoutBuilder and SliverLayoutBuilder call the builder function more often than necessary to fulfill their primary goal of allowing apps to adapt their widget structure to parent layout constraints.
 This has led to less efficient and jankier applications because widgets are rebuilt unnecessarily.

 This transitively affects OrientationBuilder as well.

-In order to improve app performance the LayoutBuilder optimization was made, which results in calling the builder function less often.
+which results in calling the builder function less often.

 Apps that rely on this function to be called with a certain frequency may break.
 The app may exhibit some combination of the following symptoms:

-• The builder function is not called when it would before the upgrade to the Flutter version that introduced the optimization.
+builderfunction is not called when it would before the upgrade to the Flutter version that introduced the optimization. - The UI of a widget is missing.

-• The UI of a widget is not updating.
+- The UI of a widget is not updating.

 Description of change

-Prior to the optimization the builder function passed to LayoutBuilder or SliverLayoutBuilder was called when any one of the following happened:
+SliverLayoutBuilder was called when any one of the following happened:

-3. LayoutBuilder is laid out and receives layout constraints from its parent that are the same as the constraints received last time.
+LayoutBuilderis rebuilt due to a widget configuration change (this typically happens when the widget that usesLayoutBuilderrebuilds due tosetState,didUpdateWidgetordidChangeDependencies).LayoutBuilderis laid out and receives layout constraints from its parent that are different from the last received constraints.LayoutBuilderis laid out and receives layout constraints from its parent that are the same as the constraints received last time.

 After the optimization the builder function is no longer called in the latter case.
 If the constraints are the same and the widget configuration did not change, the builder function is not called.